Carry Fire

-Carry Fire is the eleventh solo studio album by English rock singer, songwriter and musician Robert Plant, released on 13 October 2017 on Nonesuch/Warner Bros.
+Carry Fire is the eleventh solo studio album by the English rock singer, songwriter and musician Robert Plant, released on 13 October 2017 on Nonesuch/Warner Bros.
 Records.
 It was also Plant's second studio album with his backing band the Sensational Space Shifters, although the band is not credited on the front cover.

 Reception

 Carry Fire received positive reviews from critics.
 On Metacritic, the album holds a score of 84/100 based on 15 reviews, indicating "universal acclaim".

 The album was selected as the 37th best album of 2017 by Rolling Stone magazine.

 The album was honoured as the best selling UK Americana album at the 2018 UK Americana Awards.